RenderKit/oidn/README.md

   - `OIDN_STATIC_RUNTIME`: Use the static version of the C/C++ runtime library (available only on Windows, OFF by default).

+  - `OIDN_APPS`: Enable building example and test applications (ON by default).

-  - `OIDN_EXAMPLES_OPENIMAGEIO`: Enables
+  - `OIDN_APPS_OPENIMAGEIO`: Enable
-    [OpenImageIO](http://openimageio.org/) support in the examples to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).
+    [OpenImageIO](http://openimageio.org/) support in the example and
+    test applications to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).

   - `TBB_ROOT`: The path to the TBB installation (autodetected by default).